AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 The previous tutorial taught you about :doc:`modules <modules>`.
 Here, we talk a bit more about the overall process of finding, building, and compiling software.
-In modern times, the difficulty of configuring and compiling software is taking up more and more time, thus the need to cover it.
+These days, installing and managing scientific software is taking more and more time, thus we need to specifically talk about it some.

 .. seealso::

+   This assumes that you have read the previous tutorial about :doc:`modules <modules>`.

    Main article: :doc:`../apps/index`